whatnick/json-rpc-python3/README.md

 ## Documentation

 For a full list of available randomness generation functions and other features see rdoclient.py documentation and [https://api.random.org/json-rpc/1/]()

-## Tests

-Note that to run the accompanying tests the API_KEY fields must be given authentic values.